CodeMaster7000/Threaded-Port-Scanner/README.md

 ## Threading

 Put simply, threading is when the user can ask the computer to perform another task if the processor is experiencing idle time.
+When used in port scanning, it can greatly speed up the process.
 To understand more at a deeper level, visit RealPython's awesome introduction to threading in Python [here](https://realpython.com/intro-to-python-threading/)!